 Although this prospect of cutting may seem intimidating, with appropriate knowledge and proper handling, you can easily accomplish this.
 Here are some simple tips that can guide you and your chicken throughout the procedure.

-- What feathers are alright to clip?
-Open one of your bird’s wings, ultimately spread.
-Clip only the primary flight feathers; the primary flight feathers are the wing’s thickest and longest feathers.
+• Which feathers are alright to clip?
+Start by fully spreading one of your bird’s wings.
+Clip only the primary flight feathers, which are the thickest and longest feathers on the wing.
 Usually, chickens possess ten or more of them, each of which has a distinct color.

-- Clip only the primary wing feathers; about 2½ centimeters form the tips of the short feathers at the bottom of the wing.
+• Clip only the primary wing feathers, about 2½ centimeters from the tips of the short feathers at the bottom of the wing.
 Do not include the secondary wing feathers.

 Summary

 Now you know how to clip chicken wings, the whys, the reasons, and the tips.
-You must also know that you must only do this to your chickens that consistently tend to fly.
+You should also know that you should only do this to your chickens that consistently tend to fly.
 It is not necessary for well-behaved birds.
 This process is straightforward and requires just a couple of minutes.